Vol. 01 — Lifecycle Portfolio

 Ready, on a long horizon.

 I'm available for remote work starting now, and open to relocation and in-person collaboration in 2027.
-I'm looking for somewhere to plant for a long time — a team building an ecosystem, not a campaign.
+I'm looking for somewhere to plant for a long time.

 Remote